New York Mets facts for kids

 The blue alternate uniform, introduced in 2012, features the "Mets" script and block lettering and numbers in orange with white outline, and orange piping.
 The blue alternates are worn with a secondary blue cap featuring the "NY" logo in orange trimmed in white.

-The black alternate uniform, introduced in its current form in 2022, is a modified version of the uniform worn from 1998 to 2012 and reintroduced for Friday home games in 2021.
-The lettering is blue with white trim and orange drop shadows, lacked the blue piping of the previous iteration, and has the primary logo (sans black) on the left sleeve.
-The set is worn with an alternate black cap featuring the "NY" logo in blue trimmed in white with orange drop shadows.
+The black alternate uniform, introduced in its current form in 2024, is a modified version of the uniform worn from 1998 to 2012 and reintroduced for Friday home games in 2021.
+The lettering is blue with orange trim, lacked the blue piping, white trim and orange drop shadow of the previous iteration, and has the primary logo (sans black) on the left sleeve.
+The set is worn with an alternate black cap featuring the "NY" logo in blue trimmed in orange.
 Belts and socks worn with it are also black.
 Both the blue and black alternate uniforms are worn with plain white pants with blue piping.

 The Mets' standard blue batting helmet, with the "NY" in metallic orange, is currently used for games worn with the primary home, road and blue alternate jerseys.
-A black alternate helmet is used in games with the black jerseys.
+A black alternate helmet is used in games with the black jerseys, and a dark gray alternate helmet is paired with the City Connect jerseys.

 Players of note